kylieCat/cookiecutters/README.md

-# SRE Cookiecutters
+# Cookiecutters

-Collection of `cookiecutter` templates for creating SRE services.
+Collection of `cookiecutter` templates for creating services.